 Education Director

-Child and adolescent psychologist Dr. Jeffrey Hansen and physician-neuroscientist Dr. Andrew Doan bring their half century of professional expertise to bear on the problem of media addiction and its destructive effects on a child’s neurological and emotional development.
-Electronic Media and the Struggle for Connection presents their clear and detailed explanation of the e-media problem and its multifaceted causes and effects, inviting the reader to understand how excessive electronic screen connection acts to cause human relational disconnectedness in children and adults.
+Child and adolescent psychologist Dr. Jeffrey Hansen and physician-neuroscientist Dr. Andrew Doan bring their half-century of professional expertise to bear on the problem of media addiction and its destructive effects on a child’s neurological and emotional development.
+Electronic Media and the Struggle for Connection presents a clear and detailed explanation of the e-media problem and its multifaceted causes and effects, inviting the reader to understand how excessive electronic screen connection causes human relational disconnectedness in children and adults.
 Drs.
 Hansen and Doan have crafted an inspiring and practical treatment section to guide parents through pathways for prevention and intervention for their children and themselves.
-This book is a must read for guiding children and adults through the hazards and promise of the electronic screen age.
+This book is a must-read for guiding children and adults through the hazards and promise of the electronic screen age.

 Andre Van Mol, MD